jenkinsci-cert/SECURITY-218/README.md

-# Mitigation for SECURITY-218
+# Mitigation for unauthenticated remote code execution via CLI

-> **Note**: With the release of Jenkins 1.638 and 1.625.2 on Nov 11 2015 this workaround is no longer necessary.
-We strongly recommend you update your Jenkins instances whenever releases contain security fixes.

----
+> NOTE: This script was originally published in November 2015 to fix the **SECURITY-218** zero-day vulnerability.
+It can also be applied as a workaround for the SECURITY-360 zero-day vulnerability published in **November 2016**.

-Until a proper fix was developed, [this script](cli-shutdown.groovy) could be used to shut down CLI subsystem of Jenkins to protect Jenkins from a known vulnerability.
+[This script](cli-shutdown.groovy) could be used to shut down CLI subsystem of Jenkins to protect Jenkins from a known vulnerability.

 When run from the Groovy script console (`/script`), this shuts down CLI subsystem of a running Jenkins without needing a restart.